DC-to-DC converter: Electromechanical conversion

 A motor generator with separate motor and generator.

+Before the availability of power electronics devices, electromechanical converters were commercially important.

-A motor–generator set, mainly of historical interest, consists of an electric motor and generator coupled together.
+A motor–generator set consists of an electric motor and generator coupled together.
 A dynamotor combines both functions into a single unit with coils for both the motor and the generator functions wound around a single rotor; both coils share the same outer field coils or magnets.
 Typically the motor coils are driven from a commutator on one end of the shaft, when the generator coils output to another commutator on the other end of the shaft.
 The entire rotor and shaft assembly is smaller in size than a pair of machines, and may not have any exposed drive shafts.

 Motor–generators can convert between any combination of DC and AC voltage and phase standards.
 Large motor–generator sets were widely used to convert industrial amounts of power while smaller units were used to convert battery power (6, 12 or 24 V DC) to a high DC voltage, which was required to operate vacuum tube (thermionic valve) equipment.

 For lower-power requirements at voltages higher than supplied by a vehicle battery, vibrator or "buzzer" power supplies were used.
 The vibrator oscillated mechanically, with contacts that switched the polarity of the battery many times per second, effectively converting DC to square wave AC, which could then be fed to a transformer of the required output voltage(s).
 It made a characteristic buzzing noise.

-Electrochemical conversion

-A further means of DC to DC conversion in the kilowatts to megawatts range is presented by using redox flow batteries such as the vanadium redox battery.
+Electronic converters eventually replaced electromechanical converters since they had no moving parts (aside from cooling fans), and were generally smaller, lighter, and eventually cheaper than electromechanical converters of similar rating.